 The proposed rules reflect the evidence that is acceptable to the board for demonstrating compliance with the licensure requirements in the areas over which the act grants the board such discretion.
-The proposed rules are designed to clearly state the documentation that an applicant must submit to satisfy the requirements.
-In addition, the proposed rules reflect the minimal standards of practice considered acceptable to the board and are clarified to aid licensees in complying with those requirements.
+The proposed rules are designed to clearly state the documentation that an applicant must submit to satisfy the licensure requirements.
+In addition, the proposed rules reflect the minimal standards of practice considered acceptable to the board and provide clarity to aid licensees in complying with those requirements.
 Finally, the proposed rules clarify the license renewal, continuing education, and relicensure requirements to add certainty and assist licensees with complying with the requirements.

-R 339.16001: This rule pertains to definitions used in the rule set.
+R 339.15101: This rule pertains to definitions used in the rule set.
 The proposed rule is designed to add definitions to clarify the meaning of terms used in the proposed rules.

-R 339.16021: This rule pertains to the criteria for determining acceptability of a baccalaureate degree and experience credit that is granted for degrees.
+R 339.15201: This rule pertains to the criteria for determining acceptability of a first professional degree in architecture.
 The proposed rule is designed to clearly identify the accreditation that must be held by an educational program granting degrees that are acceptable for licensure and provide transparency regarding the criteria that is used for determining whether a degree granted by a nonaccredited educational program is acceptable for licensure.